mengrru/mastodon-on-blog/README.md

     userId: 541,
     loadingText: '加载中(´·ω·｀)',
     loadFailText: '加载失败(╯°Д°）╯︵ /(.□ . \\)',
-    token: '',
     rootDOM: 'my-mastodon-widget',
     staticEmojiDataPath: './test/emoji.json',
     staticStatusesDataPath: './test/statuses.json'
 })
 ```

-Change `instance` to the domain name of your Mastodon instance, change `userId` to your [number id](#get-your-number-id), change `token` to your [access token](#set-your-access-token), and last remove `staticEmojiDataPath` and `staticStatusesDataPath`.
+Change `instance` to the domain name of your Mastodon instance, change `userId` to your [number id](#get-your-number-id), and last remove `staticEmojiDataPath` and `staticStatusesDataPath`.
 Save and refresh your page, and you can see your toot show in the widget.

 ## API